ShangWangLab/OpenChronoMorphViewer/README.md

 - SciPy 1.11.1 for the "cdist" function
 - PyVTK 9.2.6 for volumetric rendering

-See [dependency-install.bat](dependency-install.bat) for an example of the command to install all the Python dependencies.
+See [dependency-install-Windows.bat](dependency-install-Windows.bat) for an example of the command to install all the Python dependencies.

 ## Supported file formats